softminus/matildah.github.io/posts/2016-01-30-unikernel-security.markdown

 ---
-title: Single address spaces: design flaw or feature?
+title: "Single address spaces: design flaw or feature?"
 ---

 Unikernels operate in a single address space.
 Usually this is an address space provided by a hypervisor (or a microkernel) but there's no reason you can't run a single unikernel on a single CPU ("bare metal") with no hypervisor involved.
 As unikernels become more well-known, I've seen people describe the single-address-space design choice in quite pejorative terms.
 Unfortunately, many explanations of unikernels do not adequately explain this decision to ditch the MMU.
 In the first part of this blog post, I will explain the performance advantages of living in a single address space and how even some high performance non-unikernel systems are designed to exploit those benefits.
 In the second, I will explore the security/correctness aspects of the unikernel address space model.